zuuring/hal-pt/README.md

 Logs are stored to a local `logs.json` file to help you debug info from the response that is not displayed on screen

 ## Upcoming Features
+- Better prompts for reading package.json
+- Better debugging tools with sync to ChatGPT

 ## Contribute